 University policy [Possessing Firearms, Weapons, Fireworks, or Explosives Policy] and Florida state law prohibits the possession, control, or display of any firearm, electric weapon or device, destructive device or other weapon, as defined by Florida Statute, while on the property of Palm Beach Atlantic University, including all oncampus housing.
-Individuals who possess a Carry Concealed Weapons license are not exempt.
-In accordance with Federal Law, active or former good-standing law enforcement officers are exempt from this policy.
+Individuals who possess a Carry Concealed Weapons license are not exempt from this policy.
+Active local, State, and Federal law enforcement officers are exempt from this policy.